DanAlvares/react-typescript-parcel/README.md

-# React - Typescript - Parcel seed project
+# React - Typescript - Parcel starter project (ft.
+FIREBASE)

 This repository is a basic setup of a react (16.10.x) application in Typescript, using Parcel to bundle.
 It uses Prettier and tslint-config-prettier for formatting and linting.
 Tests are configured using Jest and [react-testing-library](https://github.com/kentcdodds/react-testing-library)